-- never propping pool gates open, always keeping the gate closed - ensuring any doors that form part of the pool barrier have a self-closing mechanism and a child-resistant lock - restricting windows that form part of the pool or spa barrier from opening more than 100mm - ensuring a Non-Climbable Zone (NCZ) (on the outside of the pool barrier) of at least 900mm - removing objects that could help a child to climb over a fence or open a gate, door or window.
-This includes furniture and climbable plants or shrubs growing on the pool fence - removing the ladder from above-ground pools and store safely when not in use - displaying a resuscitation chart prominently within the pool area - making pool filters inaccessible to children.
+- never prop pool gates open, always keep the gate closed - ensure any doors that form part of the pool barrier have a self-closing mechanism and a child-resistant lock - restrict windows that form part of the pool or spa barrier from opening more than 100mm - ensure a Non-Climbable Zone (NCZ) (on the outside of the pool barrier) of at least 900mm - remove objects that could help a child to climb over a fence or open a gate, door or window.
+This includes furniture and climbable plants or shrubs growing on the pool fence - remove the ladder from above-ground pools and store safely when not in use - display a resuscitation chart prominently within the pool area - make pool filters inaccessible to children.